abhirockzz/mcp_cosmosdb_go/README.md

 - **Read Item**: Read a specific item from a container using its ID and partition key.
 - **Execute Query**: Execute a SQL query on a Cosmos DB container with optional partition key scoping.

+> The project uses [mcp-go](https://github.com/mark3labs/mcp-go) as the MCP implementation.

-Here is a demo (recommend watching at 2x speed 😉) using [VS Code Insiders in Agent mode](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode):
+Here is a demo (recommend watching at 2x speed 😉) using [VS Code in Agent Mode](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode):

 [![Demo: MCP server for Azure Cosmos DB using the Go SDK](images/demo.png)](https://www.youtube.com/watch?v=CsM-mspWJeM)

 ## How to run

+> Word(s) of caution: As much as I want folks to benefit from this, I have to call out that Large Language Models (LLMs) are non-deterministic by nature and can make mistakes.
+I would recommend you to **always validate** the results and queries before making any decisions based on them.

 ```bash
 git clone https://github.com/abhirockzz/mcp_cosmosdb_go